Excoriate/daggerverse/README.md

 # This initialises the hooks, and ensure you're always using their latest version.
 task pc-init

-# This is just a sanity check.
+# This is just a check.
 It will run all the checks on the codebase.
 task pc-run
 ```